Dividing the eye into different areas will help you to create and match different eye designs for each eye.

 The illustration to the left identifies and names the parts of the eye.
 This will help you with color placement in re-creating a design yourself.

-EYE SHADOW PATTERNS The biggest mistake women make is to make eyes look too dark toward the nose with eyeliner and shadow.
+The biggest mistake women make is to make eyes look too dark toward the nose with eyeliner and shadow.
 This causes an aging effect.
 In the illustrations below our artist demonstrates six different eye shapes and eye shadow designs.
 Take note of the placement where light, medium and dark colors appear for each pattern.

 Remember light colors make features expand and appear larger.
 Dark colors define, shape and shade the eye.
 And medium tones blend and graduate light and dark colors together or apart.
 All work together to enhance or change the eye's appearance and projection.